BookingSync/bookingsync-websites-docs/content/reference/objects/amenity.md

 Name      | Type    | Description
 ----------|---------|------------
-available | Boolean | if amenity is available or not id        | String  | amenity uniq identifier name      | String  | translated amenity name selected  | Boolean | if amenity is selected or not
+available | Boolean | if amenity is available or not details   | String  | translated amenity's details id        | String  | amenity uniq identifier name      | String  | translated amenity's name selected  | Boolean | if amenity is selected or not
 {: class="table table-bordered"}